-As at the date of this PDS, the Fund has no borrowings, however the two underlying SPVs have borrowings.
-As detailed in section 2.5 the Fund will borrow up to 65% of the value of Gross Realisable value of each property development used to secure any loan.
+As at the date of this PDS, the Fund has no borrowings.
+However, as detailed in section 2 the SPVs in which the Fund invests will borrow up to 70% of TC of each property development used to secure any loan.

 Interest expenses of the Fund are intended to be capitalised on credit facilities related to development projects, as the Fund is not expected to generate income during development to service the credit facility.
 The interest expense and loan principal will be paid from the development proceeds upon sale of the completed development.
 The terms of any loan facility entered in to will be such that interest is capitalised to reflect the nature of a development project.